Applecroft School

 More Information on the Curriculum:

-At Applecroft, we use a scheme of work called 'Jigsaw' to deliver both our RSE and Sex Education curriculum.
+At Applecroft, we use a scheme of work called 'EC Publishing' to deliver both our puberty and Sex Education curriculum.
 For more detailed information on this please click here to go to our PSHE Curriculum page

 Top